araag2/lm-evaluation-harness/lm_eval/tasks/TREC_CT/README.md

 #### Groups

-* `TREC_CT`: `The TREC Clinical Trials task group (including the 2021, 2022, and 2023 versions) in which the task is to classify the relationship between a medical premise and a hypothesis as one of the following: entailment, neutral, or contradiction.`
+* `TREC_CT`: `The TREC Clinical Trials task group (including the 2021, 2022, and 2023 versions) in which the task is to classify the relationship between a medical premise and a hypothesis as one of the following: not relevant, possibly relevant and definitely relevant.`

 #### Tags